 Cash Transfers Within the Credit Union.

-Receipt of purchases from or deposits to main cash requires immediate verification and signatures of both the teller and main cash teller on the cash order form.
+Receipt of purchases from or deposits to/from main cash requires immediate verification and signatures of both the teller and the main cash teller on the cash order form.

 A teller may not accept cash from the main cash depository on behalf of another teller.